Evercred is a Credential Management Wallet for Medical Professionals

 Beyond designing for users, I had to think about the bigger picture—how Evercred would sustain itself as a business and gain traction in an industry that’s notoriously slow to adopt new technology.

-3. Building Trust While Showing Value
+Building Trust while Delivering Value

 Pricing the Features